Informative vector graphic of autonomous driving levels

 What is the SAE and SAE Levels of Automation?

-The SAE (Society of Automotive Engineers) is a global standards organization that plays a significant role in the automotive and aerospace industries.
-When it comes to autonomous driving, the SAE is best known for creating the SAE J3016 standard, which defines the six levels of driving automation from Level 0 (no automation) to Level 5 (full automation).
-These levels, commonly referred to as the "SAE Levels," help classify different types of driving automation technologies.
+The SAE (Society of Automotive Engineers) is the standards body that sets much of the technical rulebook for the automotive and aerospace industries.
+For autonomous driving, the SAE is best known for the SAE J3016 standard, which defines the six SAE levels of driving automation, from Level 0 (no automation) to Level 5 (full automation).
+Carmakers, regulators and the press all use these "SAE levels" so everyone is measuring the same thing.
+They are the reason a Level 3 car means the same on paper whether it comes from Stuttgart or California.

 What Are Connected Cars?